AdobeDocs/commerce-marketplace/src/pages/guides/sellers/submit-for-marketing-review.md

 1. If you offer support services, select the **Yes, I want to sell support...** checkbox and complete the **Support Tier 1** pricing.

 1. Choose the number of months in the contract according to the tier level, and enter the price.

-1. For **Description of Service**, enter a description of the support services available for the tier.

 1. To add an additional tier, click **Add Support Tier**.
 You can offer up to three pricing tiers for your support services.